 Christopher Cheng is the award winning author of more than 40 children’s books in print and digital formats.
-The picture book One Tree is his latest publication.
+His picture book, Bear and Rat (May 2021) is an uplifting story about love and friendship through the hardest of times and was written for his beloved wife.

 His narrative non-fiction picture book Python, was shortlisted in the 2013 Children’s Book Council of the Year awards, and was listed as of “Outstanding Merit” in the 2014 edition of Best Books of the Year for Children and Young Adults, selected by the Bank Street College of Education Children’s Book Committee.